Crohn disease - discharge

 Ask your provider about extra vitamins and minerals you may need:

-- Iron supplements (if you have iron deficiency anemia)
+- Iron supplements (if you have iron deficiency anemia).
+Sometimes iron is given intravenously.

 Talk with a dietitian, especially if you lose weight or your diet becomes very limited.